Updated: 6 days ago

 Creating an escape route for taxpayers who fell victim to ERC scammers is a prudent response by the IRS.
 The ability to withdraw an ERC claim should eliminate thousands of unnecessary audits and criminal prosecutions for a tax credit program that was poorly designed by Congress at the outset.

 About the author

-Mark W. Sullivan, EA founded Sullivan Consulting in 1998.
-He specializes in federal tax controversy representation, appeals and consulting on behalf of individuals, businesses, law, and accounting firms nationwide.
+Mark W. Sullivan, EA founded Sullivan Consulting in 1998 in St. Louis, MO.
+He relocated to Scottsdale, AZ in 2020 and specializes in federal tax controversy representation, appeals and consulting on behalf of individuals, businesses, law, and accounting firms nationwide.
 In addition, he has served as the consulting and expert witness in numerous civil and criminal cases in multiple federal district courts.

 Copyright 2023 Mark Sullivan Consulting, PLLC.